christiandpg/cypress-web-automation/README.md

 The tests are organized in the `cypress/e2e` directory.
 Each test suite is defined in a separate file for better organization and maintainability.

 ### Example Test Cases
-1. DuckDuckGo Search Test
+1. SauceDemo UI Test
-- Verifies that searching for a term returns results containing that term.
+- Perform login and verifies that adding a product to the cart behaves as expected.
-- Checks that there are more than 10 regions available in the dropdown filter.
+- Checks that the user can finalize the checkout flow.

 2. DuckDuckGo API Test